제네시스는 전방 감지 카메라와 전방 레이더 신호를 모두 활용하는 자동 긴급 제동 시스템을*

-*The Genesis Autonomous Emergency Braking System is designed to assist drivers to avoid, or reduce the severity of, collisions with cars that have slowed or stopped in front of them.
+*The Genesis Automatic Emergency Braking system is designed to assist drivers to avoid, or reduce the severity of, collisions with cars that have slowed or stopped in front of them.
 It is a supplemental assist, and does not replace the need for extreme care and attention by the driver.
-Autonomous Emergency Breaking may not stop the vehicle completely and will not avoid all collisions.
+Automatic Emergency Braking may not stop the vehicle completely and will not avoid all collisions.

-Autonomous Emergency Braking uses cameras and distance radar to evaluate a slowing or stopped vehicle in front of your vehicle.
-It must be able to recognize the rear end of a car in front of your in order to respond.
-Autonomous Emergency Braking will only sense cars directly in front of the owner's vehicle and traveling the same direction.
+Automatic Emergency Braking uses a camera and distance radar to evaluate a slowing or stopped vehicle in front of your vehicle.
+It must be able to recognize the rear end of a car in front of your vehicle in order to respond.
+Automatic Emergency Braking will only sense cars directly in front of the owner's vehicle and traveling the same direction.

 • It will not sense all cars, depending on the shape size, distance, angle and brake light configuration of the car in front.